Shruti-22-bliss/Wine-Quality-prediction/README.md

 # Wine-Quality-prediction
 This project is created using google colab the dataset used for the prediction is taken from kaggle.
-It's a ML model for testing the accuracy and also to predict the quality of wine
+It's a ML model for testing the accuracy and also to predict the quality of wine .
+The model is created by using various python library such as panda , numpy , sklearn, matplotlib and seaborn.I have train the model with train_test_split and from sklearn.ensemble I have imported RandomForestClassifier